wp-plugins/wp-admin-graphic-password/readme.txt

 2. Select the graphic password by clicking on the cells.
 3. Your login page will have a new icon (lock).
 4. Click on lock to activate Graphic Password.
 Enter your login, password and graphic password to login as administrator.
-5. New features in PRO version
+5. New features in PRO version.
+6. Configuration page for Subscribers, Contributors, Authors, Editors.

 == Changelog ==
 == Upgrade Notice ==